 The Yellow King is a yellow triangle just above the slope color bar.
-It's horizontal position shows the value of the cluster point u^ (see page 8 of B+C).
-Eventually, if the herd converges to a cluster, u^ will be at the maximimum of phi, and zero of phisubx, and thus, the yellow king will be within the yellow bar.
+It's horizontal position shows the value of the cluster point u\ (see page 8 of B+C).
+Eventually, if the herd converges to a cluster, u\ will be at the maximimum of phi, and zero of phisubx, and thus, the yellow king will be within the yellow bar.
+Hence, the king is yellow.

-The cluster point, u^ , is the solution of an algebraic equation derived from slope=0 under the assumptions:
+The cluster point, u\, is the solution of a cubic equation derived from slope=0 under the assumptions: